Of the City of the Saved...: Plot introduction

 Beyond the end of the universe exists The City of the Saved, an urban sprawl the size of a galaxy.
 Within it every human being that ever lived, from the first australopithecine to the last posthuman, has been inexplicably resurrected.
 For three hundred years, the uncountable inhabitants have enjoyed their unaging and invulnerable second lives.
 But now, the unthinkable has happened.
 Someone has been murdered.

 Continuity

 The City of the Saved was introduced in The Book of the War and is the setting of Purser-Hallard's story in the Obverse Books anthology A Romance in Twelve Parts.
 A series of anthologies set in the City and edited by Purser-Hallard has been published by Obverse Books since 2012.

 Cultural references

 Among others, the science fiction author Philip K. Dick and the Roman Emperor Claudius appear as characters in the novel.
 Various fictional characters appear as artificial constructs within the City, including Sherlock Holmes and Don Juan DeMarco.

+Reprint

+In 2025, Obverse Books reprinted the novel, with additional short stories by the author and new illustrations.